vegas

 .
 Default isFalse

-. - weighted (bool) – Display weighted averages of results from different
+.weighted (bool) – Display weighted averages of results from different iterations if

 True